fief-dev/docs/docs/configure/tenants.md

 * A logo URL that will be shown on the top-left of authentication pages.
 * A [UI theme](./customization/themes.md) to use when users authenticate with this tenant.
 If left empty, the theme set as default is used.
+* The list of [OAuth Providers](./oauth-providers.md) allowed to be used on this tenant.

 ![Create tenant from admin dashboard](/assets/images/admin-tenants-create.png)